jazzband/django-polymorphic/DOCS.rst

 * The list screen still displays all objects of the base class.

 The polymorphic admin is implemented via a parent admin that forwards the *edit* and *delete* views to the ``ModelAdmin`` of the derived child model.
+The *list* page is still implemented by the parent model admin.

-Hence, both the parent model and child model need to have a ``ModelAdmin`` class.
+Both the parent model and child model need to have a ``ModelAdmin`` class.
 Only the ``ModelAdmin`` class of the parent/base model has to be registered in the Django admin site.

 The parent model
 ~~~~~~~~~~~~~~~~